-How Foreign Investors Can Benefit From China’s Belt And Road Initiative In Africa
+How Foreign Investors Can Benefit From The Belt & Road Infrastructure Build In Africa

 Op/Ed by Chris Devonshire-Ellis

 Pan-Africa Free Trade And Industrial Parks Herald A New Era For Africa Manufacturing Capacity

 Speaking on the influential “Rethinking The Dollar” program last week, one of the final questions was about Africa – how did I feel it would compete in global supply chains and become part of China’s Belt & Road?
 (Readers can hear my response at 44:40 on the video link here)